Oxford Academy (California): Admissions

 Admission to Oxford Academy is done primarily for the incoming seventh grade class.
 Each year, about 200 spaces are reserved for students who reside within AUHSD boundaries, which serves most of Anaheim and Cypress, but also portions of La Palma, Buena Park, and Stanton.
-The school also designates an additional 35 spots for those who may live outside the district borders.
+From there, Oxford selects 25 students from each of the eight geographical areas defined by the school district's junior high schools.
+The school also designates an additional 70 spots for those who may live outside the district borders.
 In addition to this, there is also admission allowed for incoming eighth and ninth grade students, though only to fill in spaces for students in those classes who have left the school.
 When spaces are limited, the school may bar admission for such students.
-Furthermore, to provide opportunities for students who live in all areas of the district, the school takes in an equal number of students from each of its regions (represented by the eight AUHSD junior high school districts).
+Furthermore, to provide opportunities for students who live in all areas of the district, the school takes in an equal number of students from each of its regions (represented by the eight AUHSD junior high school attendance areas).

 The admission process is two-fold.
-First, during the fall, applicants must submit their final report cards for the prior two years, as well as some proof of residence and a reference from a teacher.
+First, during the fall, applicants must submit their final report cards from the prior two years, some proof of residence, as well as a letter of recommendation from a teacher.
 Then, applicants who pass this initial filter are invited to take an entrance exam the following January.
 This exam consists of multiple choice reading comprehension and mathematics questions, short answer math questions, and a written essay.
 Students are then informed of their admission (or failure thereof) the following month.
+A one-minute video interview is also conducted, which is a significant part of whether prospective students are accepted.

 The school's prestigious reputation has also given rise to classes offered by private tutoring organizations in the area, such as Perfect Score Academy and Pace Academy, to assist prospective students in preparing for the entrance examination.

 Demographics

-In the 2020-21 school year, Oxford Academy's enrollment totaled 1283 junior high school and high school students.
-Of this, boys numbered 643 (50.1%), slightly outnumbering girls, who tallied at 640 (49.9%).
+In the 2022-23 school year, Oxford Academy's enrollment totaled 1289 junior high school and high school students.
+Of this, boys numbered 644 (49.96%), slightly outnumbered by the girls, who tallied at 645 (50.04%).